liberland/docs/constitution/Liberland-constitution.md

   * **§IV.12(8)** to assent to the incorporation of any new territories to the Free Republic of Liberland.
 * **§IV.13.** Any ordinary Bill passed by the Assembly under this Constitution shall be subject to the general right of veto by the Citizens as expressed in the referendum.
   * **§IV.13(1)** Any Bill vetoed by the Citizens in the referendum shall be considered void and shall not be revived for at least a year;
-  * **§IV.13(2)** Where the Financial Bill is voted, the provisions of the Annual Budget adopted the previous year shall apply.
+  * **§IV.13(2)** Where the Financial Bill is vetoed, the provisions of the Annual Budget adopted the previous year shall apply.
 * **§IV.14.** The referendum provided for in §IV.13 shall be triggered by the request of no less than 3% of the overall number of Citizens, if submitted within ninety days after the Bill was passed by the Assembly, and shall be deemed to veto the legislative proposal if the majority of the Citizens taking part the in that referendum vote ‘No’.
 * **§IV.15.** Any Bill proposing taxation and/or taxation-like burdens, such as any form of duty, or any Constitutional Bill shall be subject to the mandatory referendum to take place within ninety days after the Bill was passed by the Assembly, and shall be deemed to be vetoed if the majority of the Citizens taking part the in that referendum vote ‘No’.
 * **§IV.16.** Any referendum in the Free Republic of Liberland shall be conducted online via the Internet.
-* **§IV.17.** Any Bill proposed to the Assembly shall be read aloud in entirety by the Assembly Speaker and shall contain rationale behind it and means of achieving thereof including precise calculations as to its potential impact on the budget; and shall specify under which power delegated by this Constitution to the Assembly it is proposed.
+* **§IV.17.** Any Bill proposed to the Assembly shall pertain to one matter only as expressed in its title; it shall contain rationale behind it and means of achieving thereof including precise calculations as to its potential impact on the budget; and shall specify under which power delegated by this Constitution to the Assembly it is proposed; such Bill shall be read aloud in entirety by the Assembly Speaker before it is passed.
 * **§IV.18.** A Bill shall become ‘under consideration’ once it is passed by the Assembly in accordance with the provisions of this Article, and either 90 days have passed and no referendum was called in accordance with §IV.13 and §IV.14, or on the day the Bill obtained the assent of the Citizens in referendum.
 * **§IV.19.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §IV.18, and was declared constitutional by the Supreme Court of the Free Republic of Liberland, hereinafter, "the Supreme Court".
 * **§IV.20.** The law of the Free Republic of Liberland shall enter into force on the day it is signed by the Chief Justice of the Supreme Court, or if unable, by any other Justice of the Supreme Court which must take place upon the declaration of constitutionality.